KaranKonda/Internshala/README.md

 2)Create a database with the name "registration".

-3)Create a table with the name "users" and it should contain 4 columns (id,username,email,password).
+3)Create a table with the name "person" and it should contain 4 columns (id,username,email,password).

                                              [OR]
 Run the code below in your sql shell for creation of table:

   CREATE TABLE `users` (
-              `id` int(11) NOT NULL AUTO_INCREMENT PRIMARY KEY, `username` varchar(100) NOT NULL,
+              `username` varchar(100) NOT NULL,
               `email` varchar(100) NOT NULL,
               `password` varchar(100) NOT NULL